How Can I Promote My Business On Social Media For Free?

 - Fill Out Your Profile.

-It seems like a no-brainer, but you’d be surprised at what you might be missing out on.
-Unless you’re looking for an ultra-minimalistic look, the Facebook page of your brand should be filled out.
-To explore new features, add a monthly check-in to your social media checklist.
+You may think it’s obvious, but you’d be shocked what you’re missing out on.
+If you want an ultra-minimalistic look, your brand’s Facebook page should be filled out.
+Add a monthly check-in to your social media checklist to discover new functionality.

 - Encourage Engagement.